AdrianoR85/Advanced_SQL_Course/README.md

 - Can use multiple CTEs, separated by commas
 - Recursive CTEs must include UNION ALL
 - CTEs often replace subqueries or derived tables

+### ❌ Attention
+We don’t use the ORDER BY clause directly in CTEs unless it's combined with a TOP or LIMIT clause, or you're using it inside a subquery that supports ordering.

 <p align="center">
   <img src="./assets/cte_query.drawio.png" width="50%" alt="cte_query"/>